fjossinet/RNArtistCore/README.md

 # <a name="dsl"></a>The RNArtistCore DSL

-RNArtistCore provides a domain-specific language (DSL) to write scripts more easily.
+RNArtistCore exposes a domain-specific language (DSL) to write scripts more easily.
 You can have a look at examples in the file scripts/dsl.kts

 To run a script, you need to have the [kotlin command installed on you computer](https://kotlinlang.org/docs/tutorials/command-line.html).